-During the COVID-19 pandemic program registration may only be done online at glenviewparks.org.
+Program registration may be done in-person or online at glenviewparks.org.
 To use our online registration system, you must know your Household Number.
 Visit our online Registration “Welcome” page and select Forgot Account Number to receive an email with your Household Number if you do not know it.
-You may also email email@example.com or call 847 724 5670 with any questions.
+You may also email firstname.lastname@example.org or call 847 724 5670 with any questions.

 Residents: You will need to provide proof of residency the first time you set up an account with us.
 Please scan or take a picture of one of the following documents and include it with your email to firstname.lastname@example.org.
 We accept one of the following as a valid proof of residency: a house purchase contract or apartment lease, a current utility or real estate tax bill, or a homeowners or rental insurance policy.

 Read “Who Is A Park District Resident” and see a map of park district general boundary guidelines to determine if you qualify for resident rates.

 Nonresidents: please email email@example.com with your full address, phone number, email, and all the names and full dates of birth for your/all of your immediate family members so we may create your account and issue a Household Number for online use.